janm31415/meshscript/README.md

     (hide! id)

 In this case we've been writing our code directly in the REPL.
 You can also write your script in a separate file, and then call meshscript with this script file as argument.
 Meshscript will start, compile the script, run the script, and then start the REPL.
-All functions or defines will be available in the REPL to further investigate.
+All functions or defines from the script will be available in the REPL.

 Glossary
 --------